gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and I figured this would be the best place to look and---"

 "Stop!"
 Maddy snapped.
-"We're both going to be in trouble if mamma thinks I let you wander off.
+"We're both gonna be in trouble if mamma thinks I let you wander off.
 Let's just go home and hope she doesn't notice."

 The younger roo's ears drooped.